Independent operator-agent review

 Cursor

-Caveat: Great editor, but not a general cross-platform personal agent.
+Caveat: Great inside the editor; not designed as a cross-platform personal operations agent.

 OpenAI Assistants/Responses API

-Caveat: Powerful API layer, but you build much of the operating system yourself.
+Caveat: Powerful API layer, but you still assemble the operating system: UI, memory, tools, scheduling, auth, and deployment.

 n8n/Zapier agents